-Management have assessed that no further indicators for impairment / reversal of impairment exist for the investments in subsidiaries as of 31 December 2022.
+Management have assessed that no further indicators for impairment / reversal of impairment exist for the investments in subsidiaries as of 31 December 2023.
+Recoverable amounts will be re-assessed at year-end for investment valuation purposes.

 In addition to the above subsidiaries, the Group consolidated financial statements also include the indirect investments as they are presented below: